 - date on which you left or plan to leave

 - your new telephone number

 As a tenant, you must keep your unit clean and use it in a reasonable way.
-The Civil Code of Québec also requires that you keep it sanitary and safe.

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.